miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 invisible when they go through a markdown-to-HTML conversion of the Jekyll static site generator yadda yadda.

+That sets the stage for this article.
+But if this kind of meta-programming actually ends up being your thing, consider eMacs, because while Vim is great for this sort of thing occasionally, eMacs people *live in this eMac[ro]s space.*

 ## The Long History of Text Editor Macros

 > I ramble and I rage